 Rice pudding is an old fashion recipe that has been in my family for many years and tested many, many times.
-This creamy and delicious rice pudding with cooked rice dessert is best served warm topped with a little bit of cold milk!
+This creamy and delicious rice pudding with cooked rice is best served warm topped with a little bit of cold milk!

 My dad and brother, Joel, request this homemade pudding at least once a month.
 And how can you tell your dad no!!
 This baked rice pudding recipe will take you back in time as the cinnamon and nutmeg smells drifts from the oven!